paulaasoriano2/lab5-soa-paulaasoriano2/REPORT.md

 ## Additional Notes

-The questions of phases 1 and 2 of the assignment tasks are answered directly on the code.
+The questions that have been asked in the guide are answered directly on the code.

 ---